spectrocloud/librarium/docs/docs-content/security-bulletins/reports/reports.md

 # Security Bulletins

-The vulnerabilities reported in this Security Bulletin include vulnerabilities within the Palette VerteX airgap solution and third-party component vulnerabilities, which we have become aware of.
+The vulnerabilities reported in this Security Bulletin include vulnerabilities within the Palette VerteX and Palette Enterprise airgap solution, and third-party component vulnerabilities, which we have become aware of.
 These vulnerabilities are discovered via our Bug Bounty program, our security monitoring program, or reported to us by our supply chain.

 :::info